FreeCAD/FPA/handbook/process/fundsaccess.md

 ## "Non-grant" contractors

 Contractors receive larger amounts of money (typically 5000 EUR or more) spread out over longer periods of time, usually a year.
 Contract work is less project-oriented than development fund grants, representing a more ongoing task.
-For example, infrastructure maintenance, tracker curation, blog maintenance and content, etc. The FPA expectations of contractors is different that for grantees.
+For example, infrastructure maintenance, tracker curation, blog maintenance and content, etc. The FPA expectations for contractors are different than for grantees.

 * Work must be completed as described
 * Documentation of processes and tools is required so that new contractors can take over